 Top Tip: Cover the wooden components with several coats of stain or paint, to protect them from wood decay.

 This project was about outdoor bar plans.
 If you want to see more outdoor plans, we recommend you to check out the rest of the projects.
 Don’t forget to share our projects with your friends, by using the social media widgets.
+SHARE our projects and follow us on the social networks to help us keep adding free woodworking plans.
 LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.